German Pronouns

 ... in both the nominative and accusative cases.

-Read the sentence and guess the correct pronoun needed to complete it.
-Use the tables in this article to help you!
+Let’s wrap up this lesson with a final exercise: read the sentence and choose the correct pronoun to complete it.
+Use the tables in this lesson to help you:

 Well done! 🎉

-You're ready to move on to the next lesson: German Numbers.
+You’re now ready for the next lesson: German Numbers.